 If you’ve never had monster cookies before, think of a soft peanut butter cookie… now combine that with a chewy oatmeal chocolate chip cookie… now add some mini M&Ms… and add more… and more… don’t be shy!
 There ya go. ๐

 If these look familiar, it may be because these monster cookies are on the cover of my third book, Sally’s Cookie Addiction.
-As I’m gearing up for the release of my fourth book, Sally’s Baking 101, I decided it was time to revisit a favorite recipe from a previous cookbook era.
+As I was gearing up for the release of my fourth book, Sally’s Baking 101, I decided it was time to revisit a favorite recipe from a previous cookbook era.

 This time, I made them even BIGGER.